alemesa/jam3-vscode-extensions/README.md

 ### Contributions Guide

-- Just make a PR and add extensions inside `package.json` and add a title and screenshoot or gif inside the `README.md`
+- Just make a PR and add extensions inside `package.json` and add a title and screenshot or gif inside the `README.md`